raspberrypilearning/comic-character/en/step_7.md

 Icons like emojis are a good way of representing messages because they are universally understood.

-You can show your users an icon that represents light mode rather than show them the phrase "light mode"
+You can show the user an icon that represents light mode rather than show them the phrase "light mode"

 Google fonts provides icons and a way to add them to your website.